Parks and reserves, buildings, libraries, sports facilities, Whanganui Airport and more

 parties, e.g. Kowhai Park, Virginia Lake Reserve and Bason Botanic

-To book a park, please print and fill out this form and return it to the Customer Services Counter at the Council Municipal
+To book a park, please fill out this form which can be returned to the Customer Services Counter at the Council Municipal

 Office building in Guyton Street, and a Council officer will be in touch.
 There